odiminox/abandon-game/README.md

 John Romero is God.

+## For the Impatient
+Invoke WinQuake.exr with args "-game mygame", open terminal, type "map testcompiled"

 ## Required Tools
 MS VS 2008 is required to build the project.
 TexMex - Create texture wad packs